ChrstphrHll/npc_gen/students/Wulfe Galan.md

 ---
 # Wulfe Galan
 ### Description
-- Genasi Paladin from Beleriand
+- Genasi Paladin from Shadesburry Initiative
 - 1st year Assault student in Elkenval
 - short straight brunette hair that's messy, Emerald Green eyes, and fire skin
 - Is Steadfast and Mellow, and has Vengful as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes